HSLdevcom/digitransit-site/src/pages/en/accessibility/index.md

 If you are dissatisfied with the answer you receive, or we do not respond to you within two weeks, you can file a complaint to the Regional State Administrative Agency for Southern Finland.
 The Regional State Administrative Agency for Southern Finland is the supervisory authority for accessibility in Finland.
 Contact details for the [Regional State Administrative Agency for Southern Finland](https://www.saavutettavuusvaatimukset.fi/kayttajan-oikeudet/).

+### Feedack about accessibility

+- HSL Journey Planner: submit your feedback using HSL feedback form<br>
+- Matka.fi Journey Planner: send email to joukkoliikenne(at)traficom.fi<br>
+- Other Digitransit Journey Planners: send email to info(at)lmj.fi <br>

 ### Contact details of supervising authority

 Regional State Administrative Agency for Southern Finland<br>